 Prior to the start of a regular or special meeting, any citizen who desires

-to address any item on the agenda or be heard in the citizens forum must first complete a speaker's card (these are located on table at entrance to the meeting room) and give same to the city clerk.
+to address any item on the agenda must first complete a speaker's card (these are located on table at entrance to the meeting room) and give same to the city clerk.

 INVOCATION AND PLEDGE OF ALLEGIANCE

 The meeting is called to order and the invocation and pledge are lead

 The roll call is conducted to determine if a quorum of the board of directors is present.
 Four (4) of the seven (7) members constitute a quorum, and at least five (5) members must be present in order for passage of an ordinance which is general and permanent in nature.

 APPROVAL OF MINUTES OF PREVIOUS MEETING

 The first order of business is approval of the minutes from the previous meeting.
 The purpose of approving the minutes is to authenticate the record of the meeting and to allow the directors to review and if necessary, make amendments to the published record before it becomes official.

 All minutes of the board of directors meetings are on file in the city clerk's office.

 During this segment of the meeting, the mayor explains the time allotment for individuals who have indicated their desire to address the board concerning an agenda item.
 The time allotments are as follows: